cvarrasi/better-muted-words-twitter-extension/README.md

 No, this extension does not collect or send any data, it simply runs locally in your browser.

 ### So you suggest to mute <i>topic xyz</i>, does this mean you are in favor/against <i>topic xyz</i>?
-<b>NO OPINION ON WARS, POLITICS, SOCIAL ISSUES IS EXPRESSED</b> by the presence of packs or of any of the keywords inside those packs.
+<b>NO OPINION ON WARS, POLITICS, SOCIAL ISSUES IS EXPRESSED IN THIS EXTENSION</b>
+<br>This also applies to the presence of packs or of any of the keywords inside those packs.
-The words found in the packs are simply terms that help identify tweets about a topic.
+<br>The words found in the packs are simply terms that help identify tweets about a topic.
 It's up to the user to choose what to mute, depending on what they might not want to see in their feeds during their relaxing social media time.<br>

 ## I have suggestions, ideas, bugs, typos
 <b><a href="https://twitter.com/intent/user?screen_name=carlovarrasi">Follow me</a></b> for updates and new features.